 Medical professionals recommend that you get to know your own skin and check your skin regularly.
-If you notice that something is changing, or it appears to be a different colour, starts to bleed and doesn't heal properly, then you should go and see your GP or dermatologist as soon as possible.
+If you notice that something is changing, or it appears to be a different colour, starts to bleed and doesn't heal properly, you should go and see your GP or dermatologist as soon as possible.

 For the untrained eye, a melanoma or skin cancer can be very difficult and sometimes impossible to spot.
 This is the reason why you should also visit your GP or dermatologist once a year for a skin check.

 Early detection of skin cancers is very important, especially for melanoma, as the survival rate is much greater when caught early.
-Research shows that it can sometimes be as little as a matter of months between when a melanoma is first detected to the point where it metastasises and becomes a lot more difficult to treat.
+Research shows that it can sometimes be as little as a matter of months between when melanoma is first detected to the point where it metastasizes and becomes a lot more difficult to treat.

 "But once again, just because it's getting cooler, doesn't mean you through sun protection out the window.
 Don't be fooled by temperature, it's not related to UV."
-Dr Sinclair is Chair of the Skin Cancer Committee for Cancer Council Australia.
+Dr. Sinclair is Chair of the Skin Cancer Committee for Cancer Council Australia.

 The ABCDE has been created to help you define what to look out for:

 You can find out more about Solbari's sun protective range by clicking the blue links below:

 Sun hats UPF 50+